7is7.com > Software > Countdown Clock > Help

 The first countdown clock was published on my homepage in 1995.
 It was a millennium countdown clock.
 A copy of the original millennium countdown clock is still online and now counts down to the year 3000!

 When interest in the millennium countdown clock inevitably waned with the onset of the new millennium a new countdown clock was created that lets its users count down to a date of their choice.
-This is what is now called the Changeable Date Countdown Clock.
+This is what is now called a Changeable Date Countdown Clock.

 A little later this concept was expanded to let webmasters and bloggers fix the date that the clock is to countdown to and include it into their webpage or blog.
 That is what has now become the popular Countdown Clock.